dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_amqp_rabbitmq_integration-->

-If you have an external system that needs to know about updates inside of DHIS2 (update data element, create org unit, etc) you can set up a rabbitmq message broker, and have it receive messages from DHIS2, then other clients can listen to this broker and be notified when events happen.
-Configuration of this happens in "dhis.conf" and the following keys are available (defaults values are shown):
+If you have an external system that needs to know about updates inside of DHIS2 (update data element, create org unit, etc.) you can set up a rabbitmq message broker, and have it receive messages from DHIS2, then other clients can listen to this broker and be notified when events happen.
+Configuration of this is performed in "dhis.conf" where the following keys are available (defaults values are shown):

     rabbitmq.host =
     rabbitmq.port = 5672
     rabbitmq.addresses =
     rabbitmq.virtual-host = /
     rabbitmq.exchange = dhis2
     rabbitmq.username = guest